 Step-by-Step Instructions

-- Stir in the maple syrup, melted coconut oil, lemon juice, vanilla extract, and a pinch of sea salt.
-Mix until fully combined and the dough holds together when squeezed.
+Stir in the maple syrup, melted coconut oil, lemon juice, vanilla extract, and a pinch of sea salt, mixing until everything is fully combined and the dough holds together when squeezed between your fingers.
+If the mixture feels too wet, add a little more almond flour, and if it feels too dry, a splash more lemon juice or coconut oil will loosen it right up.

-- Place the bliss balls on a parchment-lined plate or tray.
-Chill in the fridge for at least 20 minutes to set.
+Place the finished bliss balls on a parchment-lined plate or tray and chill them in the fridge for at least twenty minutes to help them set and firm up.
+Once chilled, they are ready to enjoy right away or store for later.

 Can I make these nut-free?

-Yes!
-Swap the almond flour for oat flour or ground sunflower seeds for a school-safe version.
+Yes, swap the almond flour for oat flour or ground sunflower seeds to make a school-safe version that is still just as tasty.

 Do these need to stay refrigerated?

-They hold up at room temp for a few hours, but I recommend storing them in the fridge to keep their shape and freshness.
+They hold up at room temperature for a few hours, but storing them in the fridge helps them keep their shape and stay fresh longer.

 Can I double the batch?

-Absolutely—and I often do.
-They freeze beautifully, so you’ll always have a healthy treat on hand.
+Absolutely, and I often do, since these bliss balls freeze beautifully and it is nice to always have a healthy treat on hand.

 - 1 cup shredded unsweetened coconut